hashicorp/terraform-provider-google/website/docs/r/compute_firewall_policy_rule.html.markdown

   (Optional)
   Denotes whether to enable logging for a particular rule.
 If logging is enabled, logs will be exported to the configured export destination in Stackdriver.
 Logs may be exported to BigQuery or Pub/Sub.
 Note: you cannot enable logging on "goto_next" rules.

+* `security_profile_group` -
+  (Optional)
+  A fully-qualified URL of a SecurityProfileGroup resource.
+Example: https://networksecurity.googleapis.com/v1/organizations/{organizationId}/locations/global/securityProfileGroups/my-security-profile-group.
+It must be specified if action = 'apply_security_profile_group' and cannot be specified for other actions.

 * `target_resources` -
   (Optional)
   A list of network resource URLs to which this rule applies.
 This field allows you to control which network's VMs get this rule.
 If this field is left blank, all VMs within the organization will receive the rule.